 1. Find realistic buyers in your targeting pool

-Because salespeople might be dedicating weeks or months of their time to a sale, it’s worth nailing down the basics.
+Because salespeople might dedicate weeks or months to a sale, it’s worth nailing down the basics.
 Help each one of your reps use their time as wisely as possible by targeting the most realistic buyers.

 Gartner outlines the “Enterprise persona”, which focuses on four key areas: firmographics, demand drivers, technology environment and the decision process.

-• The demand drivers are the reasons forcing the change in software, like shifting regulations or competitive pressures.
+The demand drivers are the forces driving change in software, like shifting regulations or competitive pressures.

-• The decision process is a look at who the key decision-makers are in the organization and whether it needs to go through several people before getting the green light.
+The decision process involves identifying the key decision-makers are in the organization and whether it needs to go through several people before getting the green light.

-To pinpoint your sales efforts, you should identify these details in your ideal customers and match your prospecting list to this buyer persona accordingly.
+To pinpoint your sales efforts, identify these details about your ideal customers and match your prospecting list to this buyer persona accordingly.
+This is key to improving your win rate, but also helps long-term customer success – it’s how you’ll grow retention.

-Then you’ll need to dig into the enterprise buyers’ needs and buying process.
-Try to uncover as much information as you can about the following:
+Then you’ll need to dig into the needs and buying process of enterprise buyers.
+Try to uncover as much information as you can about the following to get a deep understanding:

 After asking these questions, you should have a good idea about what a realistic enterprise customer looks like.